 Five minutes.
 That’s all the time you have to move your customers through the checkout line before they abandon their purchases and leave your store, according to 70% of retailers surveyed by TimeTrade.
 Further, if your lines appear long, customers may take one look at the queue, decide they’re not willing to wait and go somewhere else.

-Your customers expect the checkout process to be simple and quick, and feel frustrated when lines are long.
-As your business grows and becomes more popular, it’s important to take steps to maximize efficiency and keep your checkout lines short.
-Here are several ways you can use your point-of-sale system to move your customers through the checkout process faster.
+Your customers expect the checkout process to be quick and straightforward, and they feel frustrated and annoyed when lines are long.
+As your business grows and becomes more popular, it’s essential to take steps to maximize efficiency and keep your checkout lines short.
+Here are several ways to use your point-of-sale (POS) system to move your customers through the checkout process faster.

 1. Arm your sales associates with mobile POS units.

-Connecting additional tablets or phones to your POS system can be an easy, cost-effective way to quickly check out more customers, without sacrificing precious square footage and purchasing countertop POS equipment to set up additional checkout stations.
-With POS tablets or phones in tow, your sales associates can approach customers in line and ring up their purchases.
+Connecting additional tablets or phones to your POS system can be an easy, cost-effective way to check out more customers quickly, without sacrificing precious square footage and purchasing countertop POS equipment for additional checkout stations.
+With POS tablets or phones in hand, your sales associates can approach customers in line and ring up their purchases.
 Or, after helping customers find products, associates can ring up purchases on the spot, sparing your customer from any wait at all.

-2. Forgo gathering customer contact data when lines are long.
+2. Don’t gather customer contact data when lines are long.

 Many POS systems allow you to gather contact information for your marketing efforts during the checkout process, but when your store is busy and you have customers waiting, it doesn’t make sense to prolong the checkout process by gathering this data.
 Instead, train your cashiers to skip nonessential steps so they can ring up sales quickly and move customers through the checkout process efficiently.
 Consider that customers who receive prompt service are more likely to return to your store than those who languished in line.